" Entrepreneurs make the world a better place. "

 Prof. Dr. h.c.
 Roland Berger has seen his company grow to become one of the world's top five business consulting firms.
-From its foundation in 1967, he led the company as CEO, continued as the Chairman of the Supervisory Board from 2003 and is the company's Honorary Chairman since 2010.
+From its foundation in 1967, he led the company as CEO, continued as the Chairman of the Supervisory Board from 2003 and is the company's Honorary Chairman from 2010 to 2020.
 Prior to founding his strategy consultancy, he studied business administration in Hamburg and Munich, and was employed as a consultant and ultimately a Partner at a leading American consulting firm based in Milan and Boston.

 He has been appointed to expert commissions by several German state governments and Germany's federal government.
 From 2007 until its dissolution after the publication of the final report in 2014, he was a member of the High Level Group on Administrative Burdens under the leadership of former Bavarian State Premier Dr. Edmund Stoiber, appointed by the European Commission.
 In 2012, he was appointed to the Oxford Martin Commission for Future Generations.